About the P-EBT program

 - How and when will I get P-EBT for children under 6 on SNAP?

-For children whose households were participating in SNAP between October 1, 2020 and May 31, 2021, P-EBT benefits will be issued based on active months in SNAP.
-Benefits will automatically load onto a household’s previous or current SNAP EBT card starting in late August.
+For children whose households were participating in SNAP between October 1, 2020, and May 31, 2021, P-EBT benefits will be issued based on active months in SNAP.
+Benefits will automatically load onto a household’s previous or current SNAP EBT card starting in early September.

 - How much will I receive in P-EBT benefits for children under 6 on SNAP?